Chapter Two: Ann

 “That sounds like it could do some good.”

-He snorts.
+He actually snorts.
 “What, because of this pretty face?
 No, nobody knows me.
+Not yet!
 I’m a writer, too, if you can believe it.
-Just scripts, though, unfortunately.
+Only of scripts, alas.
+Writer-slash-director.
 This is mine.”
 He taps the pages in front of him.

 “What’s it about?”